flexcompute/EngineeringSketchPad/EngSketchPad/README.txt

 1.2.1 EGADS

-    The significant updates made to EGADS from Rev 1.20 are:
+    The significant updates made to EGADS from Rev 1.25 are:

-    * Blends with C0s had vanishing derivatives -- this has been fixed
-    * The Tessellator is now more robust against bad PCurves
-    * STEP / IGES import and export now handle units in a consistent manner
-    * The STEP "Name" attribute is now imported and exported with STEP IO
+    * Blend sections may have .C1side attribute to specify which side to make C1
+    * Improved STEP/IGES read peformace.
+    * Read Name attribute on all entities from STEP/IGES files.
+    * EG_imprintBody accepts FACE/LOOP pairs consistent with documentation
+    * Added EG_mapBody2 for completely general mapping/
+    * Add EG_contextCopy to threading support
+    * General bug fixes

 1.2.2 OpenCSM